Probiotics: How Microbes Help Us Stay Healthy

 - Use bifidobacteria first, as it’s well-tolerated and reduces inflammation.

-- Always pair probiotics with a sugar source, like milk or lactose, to help them grow.
+- Always pair probiotics with a sugar source, like milk or lactose or a prebiotic, to help them grow.

 - Colostrum, kefir, yogurt, and milk are ideal for mixing with capsules or powders.